Feces: Feelings of disgust

-In all human cultures, feces elicits varying degrees of disgust in adults.
+In all human cultures, feces elicit varying degrees of disgust in adults.
 Children under two years typically have no disgust response to it, suggesting it is culturally derived.
 Disgust toward feces appears to be strongest in cultures where flush toilets make olfactory contact with human feces minimal.
 Disgust is experienced primarily in relation to the sense of taste (either perceived or imagined) and, secondarily to anything that causes a similar feeling by sense of smell, touch, or vision.